-These Eggless Chocolate Crinkle Cookies are moist and fudgy on the inside, and slightly crisp on the outside.
+These Eggless Chocolate Crinkle Cookies are moist and fudgy on the inside and slightly crisp on the outside.
 Nothing shouts out Happy Holidays like a great plate of chocolatey cookies.
 Easy to make, even easier to eat!

-I have been seeing these chocolate crinkle cookies everywhere, so I was eager to try and tweak these cookies to make them safe for Victoria.
-When I say safe I mean eggless.
+I have seen these chocolate crinkle cookies everywhere, so I was eager to try and tweak these cookies to make them safe for Victoria.
+But, of course, when I say safe, I mean eggless.

 1 “Fake egg” = 2 tablespoons water + 2 teaspoons baking powder + 1 teaspoon neutral taste oil (such vegetable, canola or grapeseed).